 - A means for rapidly shutting down the system when escape of water is detected

-Recommendations for temporary water services:
+Recommendations for temporary water leak detection:

 - Should be switched off outside working hours